 Build a Data Pipeline with Qubole

 We get many questions about how Qubole makes data science easy.
-The one line answer is – we have developed a number of features to help with all stages in a data pipeline’s lifecycle – import data, analyze, visualize and deploy to production.
+The one-line answer is – we have developed a number of features to help with all stages in a data pipeline’s lifecycle – import data, analyze, visualize and deploy to production.
 However, the best way to answer these questions is by letting the product talk.
-We have created a demo to show case how Qubole lowers the barrier to leverage the power of Apache Hive with Hadoop.
+We have created a demo to showcase how Qubole lowers the barrier to leveraging the power of Apache Hive with Hadoop.

 Wikimedia, the organization behind Wikipedia publishes the page views of each topic, every hour of the day.
 From the page views, trending topics i.e. those topics with sudden jumps in page views can be found.
 We are not the first ones to attempt such an exercise.
 Data Wrangling has documented a previous attempt here.